macaburguera/WeVibeMLops/README.md

 ```

 #### Parameter sweep
-To train a model on a specific configuration, run
 We provide another training script for running hyperparameter sweeps through wandb.
-The config file with the setup can be found at /config/sweep.yaml.
+The config file with the setup can be found at /configs/sweep.yaml.
 To run this session:

 ```bash
 python src/dog_breed_classifier/train_resnet_sweep.py sweep
 ```
-You'll find the hyperparameters for a single training session in /config/config.yaml
+You'll find the hyperparameters for a single training session in /configs/config.yaml.

 ### Updating `requirements.txt`